Modern Slavery Statement

 Due Diligence

-Whilst Accord neither requires annual certifications nor conducts formal on-site audits of all of its supplier relationships, we conduct supplier due diligence via a Know Your Business Partner process.
-This process includes an assessment of the supplier’s modern slavery position, where they are legally required to publish one, a review of publicly available news related to legal and ethical practices/violations and a questionnaire requesting more detailed information about the supplier’s operations and key employees.
+Our primary due diligence tool is our risk-based 'Know Your Business Partner' (“KYBP”) process.
+This is performed before onboarding new suppliers in scope of our KYBP policy and is refreshed periodically (every 1-3 years) based on the supplier's risk profile.
+The KYBP process includes an assessment of the supplier’s modern slavery position (during onboarding), where they are legally required to publish one, a review of publicly available news related to legal and ethical practices/violations and a questionnaire requesting more detailed information about the supplier’s operations and key employees.

 Accord is able to offer training support for partners without established compliance frameworks in place.